 While the Weber is a little on the large side (Weber does make smaller portables), it’s hard to argue with all that grill space.

 If you’re only cooking for yourself, or even just for a small family, this may be more than you need.
-On the other hand, if you’re big into tailgating or you go camping with the extended family, you’ll love the space and power this portable grill gives you.
+On the other hand, if you’re big into tailgating or you like to grill while camping with the extended family, you’ll love the space and power this portable grill gives you.

 This grill comes recommended for those who aren’t prepared to sacrifice much in the way of cooking power and versatility when they’re away from home.